-Remove the detector cover by unfastening the six screws at the front of the unit and detach the power supply terminal block.
-This is on the small fan relay board located at the top left with the detector held with the serial port at the bottom of the unit.
+Remove the detector cover by unfastening the four screws at the front of the unit and detach the power supply terminal block.
+This is at the top left with the detector held with the serial port at the bottom of the unit.